yaronf/I-D/STAR-Request/draft-sheffer-acme-star-request.md

 as NDC, Name Delegation Consumer) would rather not have to handle other parties' long-term secrets.

-This document describes a protocol where the DNO and the NDC agree on a CSR template and the NDC generates a CSR for a private key that it holds.
-The DNO then uses the ACME protocol (as extended in {{I-D.ietf-acme-star}} to issue the STAR certificate.
+This document describes a protocol where the IdO and the NDC agree on a CSR template and the NDC generates a CSR for a private key that it holds.
+The IdO then uses the ACME protocol (as extended in {{I-D.ietf-acme-star}} to issue the STAR certificate.

 The generated short-term certificate is automatically renewed by an ACME Certification Authority (CA) {{I-D.ietf-acme-acme}} and routinely fetched into the NDC and used for HTTPS connections.
-The DNO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and letting the certificate expire shortly thereafter.
+The IdO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and letting the certificate expire shortly thereafter.

 ## Terminology

+IdO
+: Identity Owner, the owner of an identity (e.g., a domain name) that needs to be delegated.

 DNO
-: Domain Name Owner, the owner of a domain that needs to be delegated.
+: A specific kind of IdO whose identity is a domain name

 NDC
 : Name Delegation Consumer, the entity to which the domain name is delegated for a limited